Jack Hobbs: First-class cricketer

 After a winter of practice, Hobbs displayed greater consistency in 1906.
 Displaying a wider range of shots, he scored four centuries, including another against Essex, and established an effective opening partnership with Hayward.
 Between his debut and Hayward's retirement in 1914, the pair shared 40 opening partnerships in excess of 100 runs.
 Hobbs was generally the junior partner, and was overawed by Hayward, to the extent that he did not feel confident enough to invite him to his wedding.
-Hayward influenced Hobbs' mental approach, particularly his running between the wickets, but the pair were dissimilar in style.
+Hayward influenced Hobbs's mental approach, particularly his running between the wickets, but the pair were dissimilar in style.
 (Note: Hayward batted in the style of the late-nineteenth century, generally playing forward and driving the ball in most circumstances, and accustomed to facing fast bowlers.
 Hobbs, by contrast, played either forward or back depending on the delivery, used fast footwork to reach the ball, and developed methods such as leg side shots to combat new bowling strategies.)
 In all first-class cricket in 1906, Hobbs scored 1,913 runs at an average of 40.70 with a highest score of 162, placing him second in the Surrey averages.
 Wisden praised his improved fielding and commented that he was "one of the best professional bats of the year".
 Hobbs made further advances in 1907.
 Unusually frequent rain during the season—Wisden described the season as the wettest ever—meant that pitches often favoured bowlers.
 After a poor start, Hobbs successfully adapted to the conditions, and scored consistently well.
 In June, he and Hayward shared four century opening partnerships in one week.
 Hobbs scored four centuries in total and by the end of the season had scored 2,135 runs, averaging 37.45.
 He was one of only three men to pass 2,000 runs; he was second to Hayward in the Surrey averages, and eighth nationally.
 His performances brought him to the attention of the Marylebone Cricket Club (MCC) selectors, and he was chosen for the Players in the prestigious Gentlemen v Players matches in July, although he scored few runs in either game.